ivan-kleshnin/unredux/docs/frameworks.md

 I wonder why CycleJS community is so concerned about drivers.
 Most drivers, with a few exceptions, incapsulate fairly trivial code.
-They simply can't take complex premises to do something more useful than hiding subscription lines.
-The fact is: the app's IO layer is often **less** predictable than app's logic layer, so it's not a benefit to have 2nd class side-effects in your framework.
+They simply can't take complex premises to do something more useful than hiding subscription lines except for DOM where sinks of effects has a single form of "render that" (in simplest case, ater on you'll be screwed by non-incapsulable animations).
+The fact is: the IO layer is often **less** predictable than Logic layer, so it's not a benefit to have 2nd class side-effects in your framework.

 Going further, anything with 2+ effect types can't be exressed as driver, and will be classified as... middleware?
 Nothing of that is even mentioned in the docs. `cycle-onionify` and `isolate` are